NYU, it’s time to release a statement about Charlottesville

 Unlike the President, universities across the country have taken a much harsher approach to condemn the violence and released statements that echo this sentiment while expressing support for their students.

 Here are some of the universities that have spoken out:

 NYU however, has yet to follow suit.
 There has been no statement of support and sympathy for students who feel hurt and threatened by the events of the weekend, and no statement that condemns the violence, hate and racism that was so grotesquely displayed.

 NYU – and President Hamilton – have a history of shying away from taking strong stands in regards to issues concerning the administration.
 For example, President Hamilton has yet to make NYU a Sanctuary campus, a move that was met with much resistance from faculty and students earlier this year.

 — The Tab NYU (@TheTabNYU) May 1, 2017

-Since the incidence that occurred over the weekend didn't take place at NYU or in New York City, some might argue that the administration may not feel the need to put out a statement similar to those of other universities.
+Since the incidents that occurred over the weekend didn't take place at NYU or in New York City, some might argue that the administration may not feel the need to put out a statement similar to those of other universities.
 Additionally, it's necessary for universities to remain a space for debate and discussion of differing thoughts.
 A statement, when done wrong, could potentially add fuel to an already intensely burning fire.